PyJaipur/100DaysOfCode/soumilk/README.md

 Start of the #100DaysOfCode is really a great start to 2k19.
 * Pre- final year CSE
 * JECRC foundation
-* Mostly use C++ for coding but sometines use Python as well.
+* Mostly use C++ for coding but sometimes use Python as well.

 # Target for the upcomming 100 Days
   * Get a strong grip on DSA.